 Statement of Attainment in Introduction to Home and Community Care

-Complete Certificate III in Individual Support/Disability followed by a Certificate IV in Aged Care/ Disability Certificate course in Aged Care to get an entry-level exposure in the aged care sector.
+Complete a Certificate III in Individual Support/Disability.
+You can continue afterwards with a Certificate IV in Aged Care/ Disability Certificate course to get entry-level exposure in the aged care sector.
+The course teaches how to serve older adults with complex needs and medication.

 You learn legal and ethical ways to work and use medical terminologies to communicate the requirements of the patients.
 Graduating with a nationally recognized and government-accredited qualification boosts your employability.